1

 Electric Vehicle Infrastructure & Readiness Plan

-Electric Vehicle & Readiness Plan (EV Plan)
+Electric Vehicle Infrastructure & Readiness Plan (EV Plan)

 The EV Plan outlined the conditions in Estes Park that intersect aspects of the EV ecosystem, including infrastructure, fleet potential, and the policies in place.
 In October 2020, the Town Board added language to the Town Strategic Plan acknowledging EVs.
 This was a major step forward from a policy perspective and laid the supportive foundation needed to advance the EV Plan's Key Recommendations: